RISE-Maritime/keelson/README.md

 - A description of [the keelson protocol](./Doc/the-keelson-protocol.md)
 - The well-known message and Generic RPC interface definitions procedures schemas supported by keelson: ([messages/](./messages/README.md))
-- Connector implementations towards a multitude middlewares and file formats: ([connectors/](./connectors/README.md))
+- Connector, implementations of early stage interfaces towards software or hardware.
+This can in future be moved to respective standalone repositories: ([connectors/](./connectors/README.md))
 - Software Development Kits (SDKs) for several languages ([sdks](#keelson-software-development-kits-sdks))
-- A [zenoh-cli](https://github.com/MO-RISE/zenoh-cli) codec plugin for keelson data.
-Bundled with the python SDK.

 Releases from this repository consists of two artifacts: